 It doesn’t take much to make a big difference to your future and offset the impact of any career breaks.

-Emma, Michelle and Sarah are aged 30, on a salary of $80,000 p.a. with a $50,000 super account balance.
-Michelle and Sarah each take three 12 month career breaks.
+Emma, Michelle and Sarah are aged 30, on a salary of $80,000 p.a. with a $50,000 Super Account balance.
+Michelle and Sarah each take a three year career break.
 Sarah decides to add an extra $1,500 p.a. to her super – by salary sacrificing, her take annual take-home pay is reduced by just $983 (or $2.70 per day).

 No career breaks or extra contributions

-Three career breaks & $1,500 p.a. salary sacrifice contributions
+Three year career break & $1,500 p.a. salary sacrifice contributions

 These are contributions you make directly to your super from your after-tax salary or savings.
 You may be able to claim them as an income tax deduction.